 - Your injuries

 Witness statements are valuable in recounting information about the accident that may have escaped you as you dealt with your injury or experienced a post-accident adrenaline rush.
 Write down names and contact information for any witnesses so your attorney can contact them as needed.

 Obtain a copy of the police report as well, as it often contains the responding officer’s opinions about who was at fault for the accident.
 The police report will also note if the other driver received a ticket for the crash.

 Contact Us for a Free, No Obligation Legal Consultation

-The personal injury lawyers in Boston at Janet, Janet & Suggs work to secure the compensation head injury victims deserve for their medical bills, lost wages, and pain and suffering.
+The personal injury lawyers at Janet, Janet & Suggs work to secure the compensation head injury victims deserve for their medical bills, lost wages, and pain and suffering.